B is for Bird

 If you missed our A is for Alligator post, definitely check it out here.
 We shared all kinds of awesome stuff last weekend including a zoo baby scavenger hunt sensory bin.

-We’re a few days further with our A to Zoo Animals box from Mother Goose Time and of course still lovin’ it!
+We’re a few days further with our A to Zoo Animals box and of course still lovin’ it!
 The topic for Day 2 was B is for Bird and included lots of feathery fun.

 The little guy and I started the morning with our calendar and weather as usual and put the letter B on our alphabet tree.
 He loves “having a job,” which is what prompted me to create our morning routine.
 It gives him a sense of accomplishment to help out and by adding the numbers to our calendar and the letters to our alphabet tree each morning, he’s not only taking responsibility, but he’s also developing early math and literacy skills.